overviewer/Minecraft-Overviewer-Addons/exmaple/readme.md

 Version/Updates
 -------

+version 1.22 - added 1.25 blocks (3 new sandstone, redstone lamps, 3 new planks)

 version 1.21 - added 1.2 blocks (circle stone brick, upside down slabs and stairs), the null chunks doesn't work yet and there's a new lighting issue in Minecraft that makes some random shadows.